Where are you located?

 I want this really long quote on me or a persons full name, date of birth and death etc. . . on me along with this imagery can you do it?

-Although I do quite a bit of lettering, I advise all people to read this post by Seppuku Tattoo, which explains the problems inherent in doing large quotes on the body, before deciding on getting a large lettering tattoo.
+I’m not currently doing quotes or more involved lettering tattoos outside of a name as a part of a larger sleeve or something along those lines.
+I advise all people to read this post by Seppuku Tattoo, which explains the problems inherent in doing large quotes on the body, before deciding on getting a large lettering tattoo.
 It says most of what I have to say and more on the issue: http://seppukutattoo.blogspot.com/2012/02/letter-of-law-laws-for-lettering-and.html

 I feel a lot of great tattoos could come out of taking the concept of a quote and finding great imagery to represent it, instead of needing to label it.
 As far as adding a lot of lettering to a design, keep in mind that adding a lot of lettering to an image limits the amount of space available for the image and due to the rules of written language can interrupt the flow and fit of a tattoo.
 Your tattoo should not need labels all over it to make it have meaning.
 It’s like a seeing a girl in a pretty dress, and when she turns around seeing “Nike” straight across it.
 If you let the imagery of your tattoo stand for itself the result is usually a much more compelling tattoo.
 You shouldn’t need a label on it to appreciate the tattoo for what it is.